This post may contain affiliate links.

 Why you’ll love this recipe

 • 5-minute recipe.
-This recipe only requires about 5 minutes of your time to make and is made with gluten-free oats and Almond Breeze.
+This recipe only requires about 5 minutes of your time to make and is made with gluten-free oats, yogurt and almond milk.
+(I used this Almond Breeze)

 • Creamy and chewy.
-These overnight oats are super creamy and chewy and loaded with peanut butter so they taste like delicious peanut butter and oatmeal cookie.
+These overnight oats are super creamy and chewy and loaded with peanut butter so they taste like delicious No-Egg Peanut Butter Cookie.

 • Customizable.
 The possibilities for add-ins to this recipe are endless.
 Fruit, jams, nuts and seeds are all great mixed in these oats!